Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 To register all your installations, you just need to register one of them, because licenses are also synced.
 The maximum number of synchronizable installations is based on your license.
 Thus, a multi-copy license is required to sync.

-Visit the Settings page to change important options.
+Visit the Settings page to change general options and manage users.
 Click Save when finished.
 If sync is enabled, settings will be automatically synced with other installations.

 |Username, password||It is highly recommended to require authentication.
 Enter username and password to prevent unauthorized people from using Deskman.|